-For information about the program’s Regional Central Intake Centre and wait times for hip and knee surgery, please call Maureen Sly-Havey at Queensway Carleton Hospital (613.721.2000 ext 3560).
+- Status of patient referrals and/or wait times for hip or knee surgery, or to learn more about the intake centre, please call Maureen Sly-Havey at Queensway Carleton Hospital (613.721.2000 x 3560).

 The Champlain Vision Care Network Plan outlines the current status, and immediate and future needs for the provision of eye care in the region.